top of page

 Calculations (there are 86,400 seconds in one normal day): 86,400 seconds/365,250 days = 0.236550308 seconds.

-• It is no more valid to say the days of Genesis one are 1,000 years than it is to say they are 0.236 seconds: it is less valid actually, since Psalm 90 says the opposite.
+• It is no more valid to say the days of Genesis one are 1,000 years than it is to say they are 0.236 seconds: it is less valid actually, since this is just one place where it is stated, while with Psalm 90 there are two places saying the opposite.
 However, as previously mentioned, 1,000 years is nowhere near long enough for Big Bang and evolutionary theories – they require each of the days to be over 2,000,000,000 years long (two billion years), which is 2,000,000 times longer than 1,000.
 So if the scriptures can be used to claim the days of Genesis were each two billion years long, it is equally valid to say they were 0.000000118275154 seconds long!

 • It is invalid to try to have it both ways and claim half of 2 Peter 3:8 can be used to apply to Genesis One and the other half can’t.
 If it is true for one then it is true for the other.
 If it is not true for one then it is not true for the other.
-Since logically both cannot be true, it therefore follows that both are false and the Genesis days were neither longer nor shorter than our normal days.
+Since logically both cannot be true, it therefore follows that neither apply literally to Genesis 1 and the Genesis days were neither longer nor shorter than our normal days.

 • This verse is telling us what things are like with the Lord, not how they are with the planet earth.
 To take a description of God and apply it to a part of His creation is to take it out of context.